evilcyber.com

 The Road To Being Fit

-One day you probably decided that it’s time to change and do something about your body.
-For a skinny person that usually means gaining weight, preferably in the form of muscle.
-For someone who is overweight, the goal is to lose some pounds.
-These two definitions of “getting fit” are very different:
+One day you decided it’s time to change and do something about your body.
+If you’re skinny, you want to gain weight, preferably in the form of muscle.
+If you’re overweight, your goal is to lose some pounds, but some muscle along the way would be nice, too.

 You can find the Tokyo study about vigorous exercise leading to noticeable differences in muscle mass after three months right behind this link.